Archive Are there Safe Social Media for Kids?

 PlayKids Talk

 PlayKids Talk is a cartoonish ‘kid-friendly’ social media for younger children.
-This platform allows children to share content, read books, watch cartoons, and play games.
-Users on PlayKids Talk are age verified, meaning that adults cannot join this platform.
-Parents can monitor all the content their children share and manage every aspect of their profile, including authorising children’s access to the microphone and camera.
+This platform allows children to share content with friends and family, read books, watch cartoons, and play games.
+Users on PlayKids Talk are age-verified, meaning that adults cannot join this platform.
+Parents can monitor all the content their children share and manage every aspect of their profile, including authorizing children’s access to the microphone and camera.

 Spotlite